Tchimwa/Azure-Labs/Cisco ASAv connection with BGP/Readme.md

-# Azure VPN connection with a Cisco ASAv using BGP
+# VPN connection between Azure and a Cisco ASAv with BGP

 This lab puts into practice a VPN connection between Azure and a Cisco ASAv using BGP routing protocol.
 Azure here is represented by the virtual network called Azure, Onpremises is a representation of the remote entity.
 I would like to mention that this lab is only used for testing and learning purposes.